-Melvin Sudbeck (Center), Sudbeck Homes President, is happy to receive a "Friend of Avenue Scholars President & CEO, during the Avenue Scholars annual Cele-
+Melvin Sudbeck (Center), Sudbeck Homes President, is happy to receive a "Friend of Avenue Scholars" award from Anthony Tate, Postsecondary Career Coach, and Ken Bird, Avenue Scholars President & CEO, during the Avenue Scholars annual Celebration Luncheon.
+The luncheon had been cancelled the previous two years due to the pandemic.
 Tonya Fairgood, Postsecondary Career Coach, and Kamara Cullins, an Avenue Scholars alum, are all smiles following the luncheon.